muaiyadh/uav-stm32-telemetry/README.md

 > **Status:** Archived research snapshot.
 >
 > I no longer have the hardware.
-Code is published *as-is* for reference and verification.
+The code was hastily developed for a prototype, and is published *as-is* for reference and verification.

 This repository contains the exact CubeIDE project I used for UAV radio-link experiments in 2023.
 It runs on an STM32F407G-DISC1 board wired to an nRF24L01+ module and transmits 32-byte payloads at 2 Mbps on channel 2476 MHz, using basic error-checking methods.